 Private-sector holders usually include security officers and managers, IT administrators or managers, security or forensics consultants, systems and data security analysts and investigators, and even some lawyers and human resources managers.
 Law enforcement holders usually serve as forensic investigators, analysts or technicians and conduct official investigations to research or prosecute computer crimes.

-The CCE BootCamp training course runs for five days in the classroom (or 40 hours of online or self-paced materials).
-Several authorized training organizations offer the course, which costs $2,995 USD; law enforcement, government, military and educators may receive a $200 discount.
+Formal training is optional but highly recommended.
+The CCE BootCamp training course runs for 5 days in the classroom (or 40 hours of online or self-paced materials).
+Several authorized training organizations offer the course, which costs $2,995; law enforcement, government, military and educators may receive a $200 discount.
 Online or self-paced versions may be somewhat less expensive but don't always deliver direct instructor contact.

 Table 2: CCE Facts & Figures